Understanding the Process of a Slip and Fall Injury Claim

 - Is the plaintiff legally allowed to be in the area of the incident?

-- Did the plaintiff ignored the presence of warning signage and failed to undertake safety measures?
+- Did the plaintiff ignore the presence of warning signage and failed to undertake safety measures?

 Common Types of Slip and Fall Cases